-Professionally trained locksmiths from the Building Services Department provide key service for the School of Medicine.
-These employees cut keys and are responsible for installing, repairing and changing locks and some door hardware.
+Professionally trained locksmiths from Building Services provide key service for the School of Medicine.
+These employees cut keys and are responsible for installing, repairing, and changing locks and some door hardware.
 They maintain an up-to-date computerized list of key holders.
 Protective Services oversees the issuance and delivery of keys.
-Lost keys must be reported immediately by dialing 314-362-4357.
-To contact Protective Services relative to key issuance, dial 314-362-4357 during normal business hours.
+Lost keys must be reported immediately, by dialing 314-362-4357.
+To contact Protective Services regarding key issuance, dial 314-362-4357, during normal business hours.

 Lost and Found